-Here is a brief look at just a few of the new ways that we are helping to take care of the Snoqualmie this summer!
+Here is a brief look at just a few of the ways that we help to take care of the Snoqualmie each summer!

-New for 2018, the Fall City Floating River Patrol is going to be on duty Thursday through Sunday every week June to September.
+The Fall City Floating River Patrol is on duty Thursday through Sunday every week June to September.
 Our River Patrol consists of our most experienced employees using our new powered Kayak to patrol up and down the Snoqualmie between the Plum Accesses to Fall City.

-Each day, they will perform a scan for any trash on the river banks on our entire 4 mile stretch of river.
-Additionally, they will be equipped with an underwater camera to identify any trash on the bottom of the river and work on a weekly basis to clean up sites targeted for diving.
-Finally, they will maintain our safety signage on the river.
+Each day, they perform a scan for any trash on the river banks on our entire 4 mile stretch of river.
+Additionally, they are equipped with underwater cameras and diving equipment to identify any trash on the bottom of the river and work on a weekly basis to clean up sites targeted for diving.
+Finally, they maintain our safety signage on the river.

-Every group that comes through our store will receive one mesh bag.
-This bag attaches to any standard river tube with a carabiner (looped around the handles).
+Every group that comes through our store receives a mesh bag.
+This bag attaches to any standard river tube with a carabiner that can be looped around the handles.
 These bags can hold all size of trash that the tubers need to dispose of on the river.
-At the end of the float, floaters will empty the mesh bags into our trash and recycling cans.
-We will have 2000 bags, more than enough to cover a few busy weeks until we wash and reuse them.
+At the end of the float, floaters empty the mesh bags into our trash and recycling cans.
+We have 2000 bags, more than enough to cover a few busy weeks until we wash and reuse them.

-We intend to improve the resources given to stationary signage.
-This includes alcohol enforcement in the King County Lot, directions to move that last few cars that are parking on the south side of the river, remind folks of safety procedures at the boat launch and on the river, and display more professional warnings on the river than our giant wooden boards.
+We have improved the resources given to stationary signage.
+This includes alcohol enforcement in the King County Lot, reminders of safety procedures at the boat launch and on the river, and display more professional warnings on the river than our giant wooden boards.

-These signs will be in place on June 1st, 2018.
+These signs have been in place since June 1st, 2018.